TomMarianer/gwml/README.md

 ## On power
 The data on the power cluster is stored in the `/dovilabfs/` drive - Dovi's storage drive on the cluster that we purchased from the university for this project.
 The path to the data relevant to this project is `/dovilabfs/work/tommaria/gw/`.
-The files in this directory are somewhat disorganized, and when I wrote this readme I tried to make the directories as clean as possible, but I didn't want to move around too many things because the code in the scripts described above use some of these paths.
+The files in this directory are somewhat disorganized, and when I wrote this readme I tried to make the directories as clean as possible, but I didn't want to move around too many things because the code in the scripts described above uses some of these paths.
 Therefore, I kept the files used by the project in the same place but tried to delete most of the files that aren't related (mostly files created during the different things I tried during the research).
 Some files I didn't want to delete 'just in case', so I moved them to folders named `unsorted/`.
 The folder's subfolder tree:
 - `data/` - folder containing data used/created on power.
 This folder contains the following subfolders:
   - `gravityspy/` - folder containing data relevant to this project, contains the following subfolders:
     - `fromraw/` - spectrograms used for training the network.
 This folder contains three files, one with the full original data set generated on astrophys (ends with `gs.hdf5`), one with the augmentation spectrograms (has the suffix `augmentation3`) and one with the original data set split into training, test and validation set (has the suffix `split`).